 Allensworth, James L., Sr.(born: 1845 - died: 1922)

 Reverend James L. Allensworth, Sr., pastor, veteran, and respected man, was one of the first African American coroners in Hopkinsville, KY.
-He owned a single lot of land on Lovier Street, according to the city property tax list for 1893 and 1894.
-He was manager of the Good Samaritan Association in Hopkinsville; his son was manager around 1914 [see NKAA entry Colored Lodges - Hopkinsville, KY].
+He owned a single lot of land on Lovier Street, according to the city property tax lists for 1893 and 1894.
+He was manager of the Good Samaritan Association in Hopkinsville, where his son was manager around 1914 [see NKAA entry Colored Lodges - Hopkinsville, KY].

 James Sr. was editor of The Baptist Monitor newspaper while it was located in Hopkinsville [source: "Papers published by Negroes" in Chapter 13 of A History of Christian County Kentucky, by C. M. Meacham].
 He was a member of the Grand Army of the Republic.